Home > All Recipes > Cupcakes for Two > Small Batch Eggless Chocolate Cupcakes

 • Preheat the oven to 350F degrees and adjust the oven rack to the middle position.
 Line a muffin pan with 6 cupcake liners.

-2/3 cup all-purpose flour, 1/2 cup organic cane sugar, 3 tablespoons unsweetened cocoa powder, Dutch process, 3/4 teaspoon baking powder, 1/4 teaspoon salt
+2/3 cup all-purpose flour, 1/2 cup granulated sugar, 3 tablespoons unsweetened cocoa powder, Dutch process, 3/4 teaspoon baking powder, 1/4 teaspoon salt

 • Add the butter cubes to the dry ingredients.
-Mix on medium-high speed until the butter is broken up and the mix resembles coarse sand.
+Mix on medium speed until the butter is broken up and the mix resembles moist, coarse sand.
+About 1 to 2 minutes.
 This reverse-creaming method yields light and fluffy cupcakes.

 • In a liquid measuring cup, measure the milk, then add the oil, sour cream, and vanilla.
 Mix to combine.